Gemma Pender RAD RTS AIDTA AISTD BBO RTS Member of the International Dance Council CID – Principal & Founder

 Stoke on Trent, each production involving more than five hundred local school children.
 In 2005 Gemma was promoted to Head of Dance and subsequently Head of Expressive Arts also taking on the roles of Transition Manager and Creative Partnerships Coordinator.
 As Creative Partnerships Coordinator, Gemma was invited to present at the Department for Education”s Head Quarters in London, on the value of Creative Partnerships in education.
 During her time at Thistley Hough High School, Gemma managed and directed “Gener8″, an urban arts youth dance company distinguished by their employment of the arts as a medium to convey positive social messages.
 In 2007 Gener8 won the “Young Persons Creative Culture” award at the Staffordshire Citizens of the Year awards and in the same year were shortlisted for the national “Special Recognition Spotlight” award.
 In 2010 Gemma was appointed by the qualifications awarding body AQA, as examiner of GCSE Expressive Arts.

-One of Gemma’s long-standing career aspirations was finally realised in 2010, when she and her good friend and co-director Amy Fryer founded The Academy for Performing Arts Limited and the rest, as they say, is history!
+One of Gemma’s long-standing career aspirations was finally realised in 2010, when she founded The Academy for Performing Arts Limited and the rest, as they say, is history!

 opportunity to be represented by west end casting agent “Gilbert &Payne”.